thepower/power-docs/docs/api/03-addresses.md

 **Example of calculating CRC32 from a PHP address**

 In this case, the address checksum in the decimal notation will be `693220412`.
-In this example the same checksum is presented in hexadecimal notation for clarity:
+In this example the same checksum is presented in the hexadecimal notation for clarity:

 ```php
 % php crc_example.php